 Tuition Rates 2018-19

 PMFS has a commitment to making its program accessible to a diverse community, knowing that diversity of all kinds benefits us all.
 Financial aid awards are made on the basis of financial need.
-In the 2017-18 school year, 56 % of our students received financial aid, in grants ranging from $2,000 to nearly full tuition, awarding more than $700,000 in aid.
+In the 2017-18 school year, 56 % of our students received financial aid, in grants ranging from $2,000 to approximately 50% of tuition, awarding more than $700,000 in aid.
 The average tuition amount for 2017-18 for students in Kindergarten-Sixth Grade was $13,890; a limited number of full and exceptional aid awards reduced tuition even lower.

 PMFS tuition rates are set annually by the School Committee, the governing board of the school.
 Holding tuition increases to a minimum is a matter of priority for the School Committee, balanced with its responsibility for the long-term health of the school.
 In the past 5 years annual tuition increases have been around 5%.

 We appreciate the investment that our families make to provide a strong foundation for their child’s future through their commitment to joining the Plymouth Meeting Friends School community.

 |Early Childhood||$14,295||3 full days or 5 half days|